-Borosilicate glass is one of the primary consumption areas for borates in glass industry.
+Borosilicate glass is one of the major applications for borates in the glass industry.
 The most significant properties borosilicate glass renders to the end products are resistance to thermal shocks and chemical attacks, withstanding scratches and high endurance to impacts.

-Boron is also used in fiber optic which enables luminary photons to be transferred effectively in communication systems.
-Fiber optics are formed of two different parts as inner core and outer sections.
-Inner core is made of glass with high index of refraction whereas outer section is made of glass with low index of refraction.
-Inner core is generally produced silicate molten with borosilicate glass.
+Boron is also used in fiber optics, which enable luminary photons to be transferred effectively in communication systems.
+Fiber optics are formed of two different parts: an inner core and outer sections.
+The inner core is made of glass with high index of refraction, whereas the outer section is made of glass with low index of refraction.
+Inner core is generally a produced silicate molten with borosilicate glass.
 In addition, borosilicate glass consumption in solar energy systems is gaining momentum because such systems are popular alternatives used in response to rising fossil energy cost and green energy policies.